hashicorp-terraform-cloud/terraform-azurerm-rhel-nocode/README.md

-# azure-rhel-module
+# aterraform-azurerm-rhel-nocode
-An example module for creating a RHEL host in Azure
+An example no-code module for creating a sequence of RHEL Virtual Machine Instances in Azure.